Government procurement in the European Union: Third country access

 "Third country access" refers to access to a common market by goods, services or traders who are based outside the common market borders, for example countries which are not part of the European Union and have not negotiated an international agreement which includes market access commitments.

 Resolutions were adopted by the European Council on 21 December 1976 (referenced in Directive 77/62/EEC issued on the same date) and 22 July 1980 regarding non-member state access to community public supply contracts, which noted the scope for individual Member States to apply their own commercial policy measures but also anticipated a Commission proposal on the "co-ordination and progressive standardization" of policies.

 The European Commission put forward an international procurement policy proposal in 2012 which would have established a Regulation on the access of third country goods and services to the EU's internal market in the field of public procurement.
 The proposed regulation would also have addressed access of EU goods and services to the public procurement markets of third countries.
 An amended proposal was put forward in 2016.
 As an EU Regulation it would have been directly applicable within EU Member States, including the United Kingdom at the time.

 The regulation would have enabled contracting authorities to reject high value tenders (over €5m) with more than 50% third country content, subject to European Commission approval, and allow the commission to restrict access to EU public procurement markets where third countries did not offer open access to EU companies to compete for public contracts.
 The UK government at the time was "strongly opposed" to restrictions on third country access to EU markets, fearing that "tit-for-tat protectionism" would result.

 Significant reservations were expressed by members and committee rapporteurs in the European Parliament.
 The Commission published an amended proposal in 2016, which maintained the position that world procurement markets lacked a "level playing field".

-An International Procurement Instrument (IPI) covering this issue was adopted in June 2022.
+An International Procurement Instrument (IPI) covering this issue was adopted by the Council of the European Union in June 2022.
+Regulation (EU) 2022/1031 of the European Parliament and of the Council of 23 June 2022 gave expression to the Council's IPI principles, allowing the Commission to investigate allegations of third-country restrictive or nonreciprocal activities, consult with the third country concerned, and if necessary "adopt ... an IPI measure in the form of a score adjustment or of an exclusion of tenders".